The Ph.D. program timeline, outlined below, is also available as a PDF: Doctoral Program Structure and Handbook

 (a) The dissertation committee consists of at least four faculty members, three of whom are full-time members of the Graduate School of Geography, and at least one of whom is external.
 The chair of the committee is always a full-time member of the Graduate School of Geography.
 The Associate Director must approve all dissertation committees.
 The chair of the committee may, after approval from the Associate Director, and in consultation with the graduate student, change the make-up of the dissertation committee.

 (b) A complete draft of the thesis (an electronic version of all chapters, figures, tables and bibliography) is defended at a working session of the dissertation committee.
 This “defensible draft” should have already been subjected to extensive criticism and re-working.
-With the approval of the first reader, the student forwards copies of an abstract of the dissertation to the Program Administrator for distribution to the faculty at least two weeks before the working session.
+With the approval of the first reader, the student forwards copies of an abstract of the dissertation to the Administrator of Degree Programs for distribution to the faculty at least two weeks before the working session.
 The student must provide a copy of the defensible draft to all members of the dissertation committee at least two weeks before the working session.
 Also, in preparation for the working session, one copy of the defensible draft must be placed for faculty review in the geography office for a two-week period.
 The defensible draft put on display in the department must be complete in terms of including all chapters and bibliography.